cedar-policy/cedar-integration-tests/README.md

 The corpus tests are generated over a 6 hour run of the [`abac` target](https://github.com/cedar-policy/cedar-spec/blob/main/cedar-drt/fuzz/fuzz_targets/abac.rs).
 This target uses coverage-guided fuzzing, which will choose to save an input to the "corpus" if it generates new coverage compared to previous inputs.
 Before uploading the corpus, we run [`cmin`](https://manpages.ubuntu.com/manpages/bionic/man1/afl-cmin.1.html) to reduce the corpus size.

-The auto-generated corpus tests are updated nightly, depending on whether there have been new commits to the Cedar implementation or the fuzzing infrastructure.

 ## Security

 See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.